• Home

 Using resources shown on this site you can:

-• penetrate math using your own multiple intelligences,
+• Penetrate math using your own multiple intelligences,

-• enjoy unique math activities while exploring with your students,
+• Enjoy unique math activities while exploring with your students,

-• find unique professional development possibilities (see that link at the top)
+• Find unique professional development possibilities (see that link at the top)

-• excite and motivate bored or fearful learners,
+• Excite and motivate bored or fearful learners,

-• savor the mysteries and aesthetic marvels of number,
+• Savor the mysteries and aesthetic marvels of number,

-• let other subject areas colorize your math lessons, and
+• Let other subject areas colorize your math lessons, and

-• expand your teaching comfort zone
+• Expand your teaching comfort zone

-• find fascinating links to other math sites.
+• Find fascinating links to other math sites.

 You’ve probably discovered that successful math learning (useful, conceptually grounded, transferable to new situations, real-world relevant) is pretty rare — to be treasured when it happens.
 But how to make that happen more often — that’s the question.